Dev-Goel/Digital-Locker/README.md

 ## Features

 1.)
-User can enter the password.
+User can enter the password.<br>
 2.)
-The red light will glow ie the entered password is wrong.
+The red light will glow ie the entered password is wrong.<br>
 3.)
-The green light will glow iÿ the entered password is correct
+The green light will glow iÿ the entered password is correct<br>

 ## Block Diagram